 Description

-This article describes how to configure TS-Agent, which seamlessly allows multiple user connections simultaneously, allowing restricted access based on user credentials.
+This article describes how to configure the TS-Agent, which seamlessly allows multiple user connections simultaneously, allowing restricted access based on user credentials.

 Scope